dschnelldavis/angular2-json-schema-form/README.md

 #### How to format error messages

-The errorMessages object—in either a layout node or the form options—contains the names of each error message you want to set as keys, and the corresponding messages as values.
+The validationMessages object—in either a layout node or the form options—contains the names of each error message you want to set as keys, and the corresponding messages as values.
 Messages may be in any of the following formats:

  * String: A plain text message, which is always the same.
  * String template: A text message that includes Angular template-style {{variables}}, which will be be replaced with values from the returned error object.